 Traditional bridges are the mainstream dental bridges, usually consisting of porcelain, ceramic, gold, or other metals.
 This bridge consists of two crowns and a pontic.
 The crowns are settled over two abutment teeth next to the missing tooth.
 The abutment teeth are filed and shaped for the accurate fitting of the dental crowns.

-Traditional dental bridges are ideal for restoring the back teeth (molars and premolars) due to their extra durability.
+Traditional dental bridges are not exclusively ideal for restoring the back teeth (molars and premolars).
+They can also be used for other teeth, as long as there are healthy abutment teeth on both sides of the gap.
 These bridges may last a long time, provided that you take good care of them.

 A cantilever bridge is similar to a traditional bridge.
 However, it uses only one dental crown.
 Hence, only one tooth must be filed and shaped to anchor this dental bridge.